Purity test

 A purity test is a self-graded survey that assesses the participants' supposed degree of innocence in worldly matters (sex, drugs, deceit, and other activities assumed to be vices), generally on a percentage scale with 100% being the most and 0% being the least pure.
 Online purity tests were among the earliest of Internet memes, popular on Usenet beginning in the early 1980s.
 However, similar types of tests circulated under various names long before the existence of the Internet.

 Historical examples

+The Rice Thresher student newspaper in 1924 published the results of an informal ten-question survey of 119 female undergraduate students at Rice University, with questions like "Have you ever been drunk?", "Did you ever dance conspicuously?", and "Have you ever done anything that you wouldn't tell your mother?"
+The test has periodically been revisited and revised by the Thresher, usually on its satirical "Backpage," with expanded lists of questions that students can take and score on their own, starting with a list of 150 questions in 1988.
+The newspaper's staff have held conflicting opinions on the test, but continue to publish it most years.

 The Columbia University humor magazine, The Jester, reported in its October 1935 issue on a campus wide "purity test" conducted at Barnard College in 1935.
 The issue of The Jester was briefly censored, with distribution curtailed until the director of activities at the university could review the article.
 According to the editor-in-chief of The Jester, "We printed the survey to clear up some of the misconceptions that Columbia and the outside world have about Barnard girls," he said.
 "The results seem to establish that Barnard girls are quite regular.
 I fail to see anything off-color in the story.
 It's a sociological study."